OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 community, and lots of bike focused organizations.
 There are also a number of applications out there for bikers, but none that really meet the needs of Twin Cities bikers.
-The Minnesota Bike Ways team set out to fix that, and was able to deploy a responsive prototype baed on Open Street Maps and Leaflet.
+The Minnesota Bike Ways team set out to fix that, and was able to deploy a responsive prototype based on Open Street Maps and Leaflet.

 In building their prototype, the Minnesota Bike Ways team put a lot of thought into identifying the needs of Twin Cities bikers, including: